qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 Using helper methods to construct these values allows each test to create the exact values it needs without having to worry about specifying irrelevant information or conflicting with other tests.

 ### Shared Setup
 A related way that tests shared code is via setup/initialization logic.
-Many test frame‐ works allow engineers to define methods to execute before each test in a suite is run.
-Used appropriately, these methods can make tests clearer and more concise by obviat‐ ing the repetition of tedious and irrelevant initialization logic.
-Used inappropriately, these methods can harm a test’s completeness by hiding important details in a sepa‐ rate initialization method.
+Many test frameworks allow engineers to define methods to execute before each test in a suite is run.
+Used appropriately, these methods can make tests clearer and more concise by obviating the repetition of tedious and irrelevant initialization logic.
+Used inappropriately, these methods can harm a test’s completeness by hiding important details in a separate initialization method.

-The best use case for setup methods is to construct the object under tests and its col‐ laborators.
-This is useful when the majority of tests don’t care about the specific argu‐ ments used to construct those objects and can let them stay in their default states.
+The best use case for setup methods is to construct the object under tests and its collaborators.
+This is useful when the majority of tests don’t care about the specific arguments used to construct those objects and can let them stay in their default states.
 The same idea also applies to stubbing return values for test doubles, which is a concept that we explore in more detail in Chapter 13.

 One risk in using setup methods is that they can lead to unclear tests if those tests begin to depend on the particular values used in setup.
 For example, the test in Example 12-23 seems incomplete because a reader of the test needs to go hunting to discover where the string “Donald Knuth” came from.